cs396-web-dev/spring2021/pages/_assignments/lab06.md

 ```

 If the request is successful, show the user's tasks on the index.html (which can be accessed here: [http://localhost:8081](http://localhost:8081)).

+### If you have time
+If you have the time (optional, but recommended), you can also write some logic so that this HTML Form [http://localhost:8081/login.html](http://localhost:8081/login.html) posts to the `login` endpoint.
+If successful:

+* Store the access_token as a cookie, and then redirect to the "TODO List" page.
+Then, update your "TODO List" logic so that it retrieves the token from the cookie.

+See online demo here: <a href="https://lab06-todo.herokuapp.com/" target="_blank">https://lab06-todo.herokuapp.com/</a>

 **Hint:** If you're stuck, take a look at `public/js/hints/hint-3-tasks.js`